Scope 1, 2 and 3 Emissions: What to Address First in Your GHG Reduction Journey

 - Energy efficiency projects

 According to the American Council for an Energy Efficient Economy, new homes and commercial buildings could cut their GHG emissions by 70% with efficient design and use of cleaner electricity [e.g., through energy-efficient upgrades, smart control technologies, and electrification of heating and cooling].2 In addition, old, inefficient devices can silently eat away at budgets.
-For businesses looking to implement efficiency measures without incurring upfront costs, Constellation’s Efficiency Made Easy program offers on-bill funding with no upfront capital.
+For businesses looking to implement efficiency measures, Constellation offers energy efficiency options to help customers meet their sustainability goals.

 - Incorporating electric vehicles (EVs) into your company’s fleet